 Azure AD Connect is a Microsoft utility that will sync your Active Directory records to Azure AD/Office 365.
 An introduction to this is available here.

-One of the benefits of Azure AD is being able to use it as your point of authentication for users over the internet, without having to poke holes in your on-premise firewall.
+One of the benefits of Azure AD is being able to use it as your point of authentication for users over the internet, without having to poke holes in your on-premises firewall.
 I was considering this for a 3rd party solution – but I had a concern.

 How Do Passwords Work in Azure?